OXID-eSales/graphql-base-module/README.md

 ## Usage

-This assumes you have the OXID eShop up and running.
+This assumes you have the OXID eShop (at least community 6.5) up and running.

 ### Install